fx-giant/giant-documentations/visual/column-bar-chart.md

 ### Group

-The **Group** binding determines the category to use to display the data points in the chart.
-It can be a Date, Text or Numeric data type.
+The **Group** binding determines the category to use to group X-Axis values in the chart.
+It can be a Date or Text data type.

 ## Other Settings